jlangch/venice/doc/readme/java-interop.md

-## Java 9+ and private modules:
+## Java 9+:

 Some public Java APIs return objects of classes that are defined in private module.
-This causes problems accessing methods or fields via reflection on these objects or classes.
+This causes problems when accessing methods or fields of the objects via reflection.
 Java 9 changed the rules in that access to classes defined in private modules result in severe warnings.

 Code that runs fine with Java 8 but gets problems with Java 9+ (Venice version prior to 1.7.17):